 This section identifies the Security Target (ST) and Target of Evaluation (TOE) identification, ST conventions, ST conformance claims, and the ST organization.
-The TOE is the TOUGHBOOK N1 provided by Panasonic of North America.
+The TOE is Pixel Phones on Android 11.0 provided by Google LLC.
 The TOE is being evaluated as a mobile device.